Return to Our School

 She is always quick and helpful to tidy up and shares and plays well with all children in the class.

 She inspires us with her energetic approach to learning and her immaculate manners.
-Well done Bethany for receiving the 4th December 2021 Manland Award!
+Well done Bethany!

 The way Charlie has worked with learning partners this half term is inspirational!
 He listens carefully to instructions and enthusiastically discusses his work with his peers.
 He shares his ideas and supports his friends, helping them to get the best out of their work.

 Charlie collaborates well with others, listening attentively and building on ideas together with his friends.
 He has really pushed himself this half term and takes responsibility for trying his hardest at every task given to him.
-He has made a fantastic start to Year 2 – Keep up the good work Charlie!
+He has made a fantastic start to the year.

 Eric is a fantastic role model to his peers.
 He has high aspirations of himself and always tries his best in every lesson.
 He is a caring and sensible learning partner and helps other children in his class.